-- · reviewing and approving the compensation and benefits for the Company's officers and directors; - · administering the Company's 1994 Employee Stock Purchase Plan and 2001 Stock Option Plan;

-- · making recommendations to the Board of Directors regarding such matters; and - · performing other duties regarding compensation for employees and consultants as the Board of Directors may delegate from time to time.
+- · reviewing and approving the compensation and benefits for our officers and directors; - $\cdot\,$ administering our 1994 Employee Stock Purchase Plan and 2001 Stock Option Plan; - $\cdot$ making recommendations to the Board of Directors regarding such matters; and - · performing other duties regarding compensation for employees and consultants as the Board of Directors may delegate from time to time.

-The Compensation Committee Report is included herein on page 18.
+The Compensation Committee Report is included herein on page 17.